 Children like Tene suffer daily in places where medical care is nearly nonexistent.

 In sub-Saharan Africa, the numbers are heartbreaking.
 Curable conditions quickly become life-threatening due to a lack of safe surgery.

 Stay connected to the Mercy Ships family to see all the ways we change lives together.

 Why a ship?
 Simply put—a hospital ship is the best way to deliver safe surgeries to some of the poorest people in the world.

-Our programs include training and mentoring local professionals, providing medical tools and resources, building better facilities, and more.
+Our programs include training local professionals, providing new medical tools and resources, renovating facilities, and more.